karthickkr/learnGit/ReadMe.txt

-This is a sample repository to learn git basics
+This is a sample repository to learn git basics\
+Made changes after tag v1.0.0